Topener/XHR/README.md

 # ti.xhr:
 ti.xhr is a wrapper around Titanium's HTTPClient.
 It works perfectly with REST API endpoints and has a built in cache system that you can use for your requests.
 But it also can be use for any HTTP requests, you can even cache remote images.

-> Version 3.0.0 is incompatible with any previous version.
-Only slight refactor is needed to make the method arguments a single object instead.

 ## Installation.
 Use NPM to install ti.xhr.

-Run this command in your `lib` folder (Alloy) or `Resources` folder (classic).
+Run this command in your `lib` folder (Alloy) or `Resources` folder (classic) or in the root directory of your app when using Webpack.
 ```
 npm i ti.xhr
 ```

-Or install it by download the latest release from the `dist` folder and unpackage it in your root directory.

 ## Usage:
 In your alloy.js (or elsewhere), call: